oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 As you can see, properties are not mapped yet.

 Go back to the application, and in the top-right menu go to **Entities** > **Tag** and create some `Tag` entities.
 Then create some `Blog` and `Post` entities as well.
-As you can see, a search box is present on the entity list page.
+You'll see that a search box is present on the entity list page.
 Go ahead and test the search functionality.
 The results page will return the matches with pagination.

 {% img blog/spring-data-elasticsearch/entity-search-box.png alt:"Entity Search Box" width:"800" %}{: .center-image }